 Action Item 11: The Common Council directs the Ad Hoc Committee to further explore the IA Pro capabilities for early warning and intervention.
-In addition, the Subcommittee recommends the Ad Hoc Committee speak with the University of Chicago Data Science for Social Good statisticians to explore collaboration to develop a predictive early warning system.
+In addition, the President's Work Group recommends the Ad Hoc Committee speak with the University of Chicago Data Science for Social Good statisticians to explore collaboration to develop a predictive early warning system.

-Root Cause Analysis
+Thorough and Credible Root Cause Analysis

 The National Transportation Safety Board and many hospitals utilize root cause analysis processes to determine the factors that may have contributed to an adverse event such as a plane crash or an outbreak of disease.
 The purpose of root cause analysis is not to assign blame but to enable complex organizations to identify opportunities for improvement.
-The Subcommittee encourages the Ad Hoc Committee to consider the value of a root cause analysis process and protocol for MPD to examine critical incidents and broader trends.
-Such a system would require robust data analytics, which may be available through expansion of the IA Pro system or other data systems.
+The President's Work Group encourages the Ad Hoc Committee to consider the value of a root cause analysis process and protocol for MPD to examine critical incidents and broader trends.